 How many years does a quail live?

-The investment to get started with quail farming is really minimal.
-If you’ve got the skills and materials kicking around to make a quail coop, you can get started with a small setup for less than $50.
-Starting with a trio (1 roo and 2 hens), you could expect approximately 450 eggs in the first year.
-If you sell them as eating eggs, you can make $100-125.
-Granted, this doesn’t take in to account your expenses or the eggs you, yourself, might be consuming.
+Getting started with quail farming requires very little investment.
+If you have the skills and materials to make a quail coop or cage system, or a free rabbit hutch available, you can start with a small setup for less than $50.
+Starting with a quad (one roo and three quail hens), you could expect approximately 750 eggs in the first year.
+If you sell them as eating eggs, you can make about $290.
+Granted, this doesn’t account for your expenses or the eggs you might consume.
 Choosing to hatch the eggs instead of selling them, you can make $250-1000 for live birds depending on your hatch success rate, market, and the age you are selling them.

 Where You Can Buy Quail

-So, quail experts, do you have any suggestions or important experience to share?
-Does quail farming sound like it might be right for you?
+So, backyard quail experts, do you have any suggestions or important experiences to share?
+Does the quail farm business sound like it might be right for you?